Home > Hosting > Linux Distributions

 Want to have Java hosting?
 We can install a recent JDK on any of our distros, as well as the latest Tomcat Servlet engine or JBoss J2EE server.
 Just mention that when you order.

 Looking for a stable, proven distro?
-Choose CentOS 5, Debian or Ubuntu LTS.
+Choose Debian, Ubuntu LTS (Long Term Support) or Centos.

 Looking for the latest versions of software and don't mind upgrading frequently?
-Choose the latest Ubuntu distro or the latest Fedora Core.
+Choose the latest Ubuntu distro.

 Unsure what you need?
-Choose CentOS 5.
+Choose our recommended default.
 Or tell us what you need and we'll send you a recommendation.

 For more information about each of the distros, read on...